Microsoft Surface Duo's design is winning me over, even without turning it on

 Inside a little white box in front of me is a gadget that looks like a little book.
 The Microsoft Windows logo is embossed on top.
 I open it, bending it a few times.
-I feel like I'm holding a small Moleskine, made of glass and metal.
+I feel like I'm holding a small Moleskine notebook, made of glass and metal.

 Inside?
 No displays.
 Just circuitry through glass.
 This isn't a working version of the Microsoft Surface Duo being unveiled today.
 This is a special see-through prototype sent to me in advance just so I can see the circuits and feel how the hinge works.